The near-critical planar FK-Ising model: Introduction

-The first result of this paper is a determination of the behavior of $L(p)$ when $p$ goes to $p_c$ for $q=2$.
-Before stating the main result, let us give a proper definition of {\it correlation length} in this setting.
-Since the Russo-Seymour-Welsh theorem has been generalized to the FK-Ising case in \cite{DHN10} (see Theorem \ref{RSW critical} in the present text), it is natural to characterize the {\it critical regime} once again by the fact that crossing probabilities remain strictly between 0 and 1.
+Let us generalize the definition of {correlation length} to the case of FK-Ising percolation (i.e., $q=2$).
+Since the Russo-Seymour-Welsh theorem has been generalized to this case in \cite{DHN10} (see Theorem \ref{RSW critical} in the present text), it is natural to characterize the {\it near-critical regime} once again by the fact that crossing probabilities remain strictly between 0 and 1.
 An important difference from the $q=1$ case is that one has to take into account the effect of {\it boundary conditions} (see Subsection~\ref{ss.basic} for precise definitions):

 \begin{definition}[Correlation length] Fix $q=2$ and $\rho>0$.
 For any $n\geq 1$, let $R_n$ be the rectangle $[0,n] \times [0, \rho n]$.

 If $p<p_c(2)$, for every $\eps>0$ and boundary condition $\xi$, define